msamatas/msamatas.github.io/_posts/2019-08-31-john-carmack-and-magic-constants.md

 <!--more-->

 John Carmack is the quintessential engineer and a personal hero of mine.
-His interview with Joe Rogan is a fascinating narrative through his life, one that I highly recommend you to listen to.
+His interview with Joe Rogan is a fascinating narrative through his life, one that I highly recommend you listen to.

 <iframe src="https://www.youtube.com/embed/udlMSe5-zP8" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>